howardisaacson/Intro-to-Astro-2021/Week4_tess_chi_squared/README.md

 ### Agenda:
 * Intro
 * TESS tutorial
-* Chi-squared tutorial
+* Overleaf tutorial
 * Paper discussion

 ### 1: Intro
-- Check-in.
+* Check-in.
 How did the tutorials go?
-- What should the instructors do differently this week?
+* What should the instructors do differently this week?

 ### 2: TESS Tutorial:
+* Brief Intro to the TESS mission
+* Downloading and plotting TESS's first planet
--Downloading and plotting TESS 2-minute lightcurves -Walk through of the TOI list.
+* Walkthrough of the TOI list.

 ### 3. Tutorial on Overleaf:
--Creating and saving a document.
+* Creating and saving a document.
--Choice of template
+* Choice of template
--Equations, Figures, Tables
+* Equations, Figures, Tables

 ### Paper of the Week: